 The differences between the two texts may seem minor.
 But count the number of times the word you is used in both samples.

 One month after the survey, cable television was rolled out in the city and the researchers analyzed the homeowners’ subscriptions.
 Result: 20% of the first group had subscribed, in keeping with the subscription rate in the area; on the other hand, in the second group, 47% of the homeowners had subscribed.

 The subtitle of the article the researchers published was “Is imagining making things happen”.
 The answer was: it is.

 The benefit to the buyer here was not indeed all this valuable.
 The main argument was: “by subscribing to cable TV, you save yourself the hassle of getting out of your house” (!).
-These results suggest that – more so than their importance – it is in fact the tangible and concrete aspect of the benefit that clearly comes out when people imagine them, which make them feel concerned.
+These results suggest that – more so than their importance – it is in fact the tangible and concrete aspect of the benefit that clearly comes out when people imagine them, which makes them feel concerned.